igoist/et-js-boilerplate/README.md

 ├── .nvmrc
 ├── gulpfile.js
 ├── package.json
+├── package-lock.json (Don't simply use yarn.lock in npm 8)
 ├── README.md
-├── webpack.config.js (you can make a new webpack dir & custom by yourself) └── yarn.lock
+└── webpack.config.js (you can make a new webpack dir & custom by yourself)
 ```